jethro-swan/om_development_roadmap/README.md

 In this sense, _open money_ is a particular case of _open metrics_.

-The name _Open Money_ (capitalized) refers to specific software used to implement _open money_ or, more generally, _open metrics_.
+The name _openmoney_ refers to specific software used to implement _open money_ or, more generally, _open metrics_.

 ## The Open Money (OM) suite

-The current implementation of the _Open Money_ software was created by [Dominique Legault](https://github.com/deefactorial) and comprises (so far) four main components:
+The current implementation of the _openmoney_ software was created by [Dominique Legault](https://github.com/deefactorial) and comprises (so far) four main components: